handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 }
 {% endhighlight %}

-Notice that the models related to the orderLine are included here.
+Notice that the models related to the `orderline` are included here.
 One thing to keep in mind is that in this function, the order total is representative of an order with several order lines, beyond just the duck tape.
-It's tempting in situations like this to say that the order details should not be in the event, but that breaks the simplicity of having this data automated.
+It's tempting in situations like this to say that the `order` details should not be in the event, but that breaks the simplicity of having this data automated.
 And when it comes to event tracking, extra data is far better than not enough.